jupyterhub/team-compass/docs/contribute/guide.md

 ## Step 5: Understand the Contribution Process

 ## Step 6: Engage with the Community
+the process feels easier when the steps are not as mingled

 ## Engagement Checklist

 ## Step 7: Make Your First Contribution